MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/netrxqueue/nf-netrxqueue-netrxqueuenotifymorereceivedpacketsavailable.md

 The client should only call **NetRxQueueNotifyMoreReceivedPacketsAvailable** once per enabling of the notification.
 Do not call **NetRxQueueNotifyMoreReceivedPacketsAvailable** if NetAdapterCx calls *[EVT_RXQUEUE_SET_NOTIFICATION_ENABLED](nc-netrxqueue-evt_rxqueue_set_notification_enabled.md)* with *NotificationEnabled* set to **FALSE**.

-The minimum NetAdapterCx version for **NetRxQueueNotifyMoreReceivedPacketsAvailable** is 1.0.

 ## -see-also